Getting Started With Your Online Classes

 Processor and Memory: A Intel Core 1.06H2 speed PC.
 Memory should be at least

-Audio: A sound card, with speakers or headphones may be required for some courses.
+Audio: A sound card, with speakers or headphones is required for most courses.

 DVD Rom Drive